| Meta

 menardi also occurs in other dark places such as

 cellars and ice houses.
-Although there might appear to be
+Although there are visual

-Nottinghamshire, this spider is currently known only from
+is currently known only from the caves at Creswell Crags,

-the caves at Cresswell Crags, a site which straddles the
+a site which straddles the Nottinghamshire and Derbyshire